|

 an existing location Click on Re Setup Software and run the installation.
 Install

-notes on installing to Windows 7 click here faqwin7_rset.htm If you are
+on installing to Windows 7 click here faqwin7_rset.htm If you are installing to a

-installing to a network, then check existing path settings in PROVIEWW.INI
+network, then check existing path settings in PROVIEWW.INI see notes in

 here first, as we may have already answered your question.